 - Community meetings

-- Community announcements: milestones
+- Community announcements of milestones

 Organizations must maintain an aggressive initiative.
 Press releases should go out as soon as a goal is achieved.
 Community meetings should occur at least once a month.
 Volunteers should be active in the community on a regular basis.

-Dealing with Uncooperative Factors
+Dealing With Uncooperative Factors

-However, organizations must train well-meaning residents how to create safety within their neighborhoods.
+However, organizations must train well-meaning residents on how to create safety within their neighborhoods.
 Teaching residents to stand up for their community will, in some cases, be difficult because standing up takes courage.

 Cooperative pathfinders must inspire and encourage caring residents to resist the counterproductive activities happening around them.
 Establishing a neighborhood watch is an effective way to keep crime at bay.
-Participating residents must keep a watchful eye out for suspicious activities and report it to local law enforcement as soon as possible.
-As was stated earlier, this strategy will take courage but there are always heroes who are ready to stand up to the plate.
+Participating residents must keep a watchful eye out for suspicious activity and report it to local law enforcement as soon as possible.
+As was stated earlier, this strategy will take courage, but there are always heroes who are ready to stand up to the plate.